Randy Orton: The Legacy (2008–2010)

 Orton then began a rivalry with Kofi Kingston, whom Orton blamed for him losing the WWE Championship due to Kingston interfering in his match with Cena to chase away Rhodes and DiBiase.
 On the November 16 episode of Raw, Orton and Kingston engaged in a brawl that ended with Kingston putting Orton through a table in the crowd.
-Both men were named captains for their respective teams at Survivor Series, where Kingston's team defeated Orton's team after Orton was last eliminated by Kingston.
+Both men were named captains for their respective teams at Survivor Series on November 22, where Kingston's team defeated Orton's team after Orton was last eliminated by Kingston.
 The two traded victories over each on following episodes of Raw, leading to a match at TLC: Tables, Ladders & Chairs on December 13, which Orton won.
 The next night, he competed in a tournament to crown the 2009 Superstar of the Year, defeating The Undertaker by countout in the first round after interference from Legacy to advance to the finals later that night, where he lost to Cena.
-Orton won a triple threat match on January 11, 2010, episode of Raw, with help from Rhodes and DiBiase, for the right to challenge Sheamus at the Royal Rumble for the WWE Championship.
+Orton won a triple threat match on the January 11, 2010, episode of Raw, with help from Rhodes and DiBiase, for the right to challenge Sheamus at the Royal Rumble on January 31 for the WWE Championship.
 Orton lost by disqualification when Rhodes interfered, which prompted Orton to attack both Rhodes and DiBiase after the match.
 On the February 15 episode of Raw, Orton was again disqualified in a non-title rematch when Legacy interfered.
-Orton and DiBiase both competed in the WWE Championship Elimination Chamber match at Elimination Chamber, where DiBiase eliminated Orton after hitting him with a pipe Rhodes had given him.
-The next night on the February 22 episode of Raw, during a six-man tag team match, Orton attacked them in retaliation, turning him face.
-At WrestleMania XXVI, Orton defeated Rhodes and DiBiase in a triple threat match.
+Orton and DiBiase both competed in the WWE Championship Elimination Chamber match at Elimination Chamber on February 21, where DiBiase eliminated Orton after hitting him with a pipe Rhodes had given him.
+The next night on the February 22 episode of Raw, during a six-man tag team match, Orton attacked them in retaliation, turning face for the first time since 2005.
+At WrestleMania XXVI on March 28, Orton defeated Rhodes and DiBiase in a triple threat match.